Scalable Bayesian transport maps for high-dimensional non-Gaussian spatial fields: Introduction

+\paragraph{Vecchia and extensions} A popular way to achieve scalability for Gaussian spatial fields with parametric covariances is via the Vecchia approximation \citep[e.g.,][]{Vecchia1988,Stein2004,Datta2016,Katzfuss2017a,Schafer2020}, which implicitly utilizes a linear transport map given by a sparse inverse Cholesky factor. \citet{Kidd2020} proposed a Bayesian approach to infer the Cholesky factor nonparametrically.
+Our (sparse) nonlinear transport maps can be viewed as a Bayesian, nonparametric, and non-Gaussian generalization of Vecchia approximations.

+\paragraph{Generative models in machine learning} A close relative of transport maps in machine learning are normalizing flows \citep[see][for a review]{kobyzev2020normalizing}, where triangular layers are used to ensure easy evaluation and inversion of likelihood objectives.
+Variational autoencoders (VAEs) and generative adversarial networks (GANs) relying on deep neural networks \citep[e.g.,][]{Goodfellow2016} can be highly expressive and have been used for climate-model emulation \citep[e.g.,][]{Ayala2021,Besombes2021}. \citet{Kovachki2020} designed GANs with triangular generators that allow conditional sampling.
+Our approach can be viewed as a Bayesian shallow autoencoder, with the posterior transport map and its inverse acting as the encoder and decoder, respectively.
+In contrast to our proposed method, deep-learning approaches typically require massive training data, can be expensive to train, and are often highly sensitive to tuning-parameter and network-architecture choices \citep[e.g.,][]{Arjovsky2017,Hestness2017,Mescheder2018}.
+Hence, in many low-data applications such approaches are only useful when paired with laborious and application-specific techniques, such as data augmentation, transfer learning, or advances in physics-informed machine learning \citep[e.g.,][]{Kashinath2021}.

-The remainder of this document is organized as follows.
-In Section \ref{sec:bayesian}, we develop Bayesian transport maps.
+\paragraph{Outline} In Section \ref{sec:bayesian}, we develop Bayesian transport maps.
 In Section \ref{sec:spatial}, we consider the special case of high-dimensional spatial distributions.
-In Section \ref{sec:dpm}, we discuss extensions to non-Gaussian marginals using Dirichlet process mixtures.
+In Section \ref{sec:dpm}, we discuss extensions to non-Gaussian errors using Dirichlet process mixtures.
 Sections \ref{sec:simstudy} and \ref{sec:application} provide comparisons and applications to simulated data and climate-model output, respectively.
 Section \ref{sec:conclusions} concludes and discusses future work.
-Appendices \ref{app:proofs}--\ref{app:dpmgibbs} contain proofs and further details. \texttt{R} code to run our method and reproduce all results is available at \url{https://github.com/katzfuss-group/BaTraMaSpa}.
+Appendices \ref{app:proofs}--\ref{app:vae} contain proofs and further details.
+Fully automated implementations of our methods, along with code to reproduce all results, are available at \url{https://github.com/katzfuss-group/BaTraMaSpa}.